-- (13) N-closure: The N-closure of U is defined as the result of replacing N-marked phrases in U with existentially quantified variables. - (14) Existential type-shifting: Existentially type-shifting A is defined as existentially closing off any open variables in A. - (15) Givenness: An utterance U counts as Given iff it has a valid salient antecedent A, where - a. if U is an individual, then A is a valid antecedent for it if A and U corefer; - b. if U is not an individual, then A is a valid antecedent for it if A entails the N-closure of U modulo existential type-shifting.
+- (14) Givenness: An utterance U counts as Given iff it has a valid salient antecedent A, where - a. if U is an individual, then A is a valid antecedent for it if A and U corefer; - b. if U is not an individual, then A is a valid antecedent for it if A entails the N-closure of U modulo existential type-shifting.